800-837-5520 Call us for a free quote Contact us

 Carpenter bee control and inspections

 Although carpenter bees are considered very important for the pollination of trees and flowers, they can be a real nuisance in and around your home.
-Carpenter bees are generally harmless to humans but can cause significant carpenter bee damage to structural wood elements.
-Over time, their tunneling can weaken wood surfaces, potentially leading to costly repairs if not addressed.
+Carpenter bees are generally harmless to humans, but can cause damage to structural wood elements.
+Over time, their tunneling can weaken wood surfaces, and this damage can lead to costly repairs if not addressed.

-Hiring a bee control professional to treat your home is the best way to get rid of carpenter bees as DIY solutions are highly ineffective.
-Schedule a FREE inspection online or give Ehrlich a call at 800-837-5520 to speak with a pest expert live.
+Hiring a bee control professional to treat your home is the best way to get rid of carpenter bees, as DIY solutions are unlikely to work in the long term and may be dangerous.
+Schedule a free inspection online or give Ehrlich a call at 800-837-5520 to speak with one of our team members.

 1. Survey